keyboard_arrow_up

 Diffuser

-A stationary component, like a volute, that houses the impeller and helps generate higher pressure heads.
+A stationary component, similar in function to a volute, that surrounds the impeller and helps convert velocity into pressure for improved pump performance.

 Discharge Hose